Human Resources Bachelor of Applied Science in Business Management

 BUS 410, Negotiation & Conf Res 3 credits

-Total Minimum Semester: 15
+Total Minimum Semester credits: 15

 HR 420 HR Metrics & analytics, 3 credits

-HR 460 Special Topics in HR Mgmt, 2 credits
+HR 460 Special Topics in HR Mgmt, 3 credits

-HR 480 Advanced HR Cert.
+HR 480, Advanced HR Cert.
 Prep, 1 credit

-UD BUS ELEC, Upper Division Elective, 3 credits
+Upper Division Elective, student choice, 3 credits

-BUS 497, Strategy, Leadership and Ethics in Business, 3.5 credits
+BUS 497, Strategy, Leadership and Ethics in Business, 1.75 credits

 Total Business Management-HR - Bachelor of Applied Science Minimum Credit Hours 120